pointybeard/helpers-functions-cli/README.md

 ### Requirements

-There are no particuar requirements for this library other than PHP 5.6 or greater.
+This library makes use of the [PHP Helpers: Command-line Input and Input Type Handlers](https://github.com/pointybeard/helpers-cli-input), [PHP Helpers: Flag Functions](https://github.com/pointybeard/helpers-functions-flags) (`pointybeard/helpers-functions-flags`) and [PHP Helpers: String Functions](https://github.com/pointybeard/helpers-functions-strings) packages.
+They are installed automatically via composer.

-To include all the [PHP Helpers](https://github.com/pointybeard/helpers) packages on your project, use `composer require pointybeard/helpers` or add `"pointybeard/helpers": "~1.0"` to your composer file.
+To include all the [PHP Helpers](https://github.com/pointybeard/helpers) packages on your project, use `composer require pointybeard/helpers` or add `"pointybeard/helpers": "~1.1"` to your composer file.

 ## Usage